rht-labs/enablement-docs/2-attack-of-the-pipelines/README.md

 done
 ```

-2. Create a new project (internal) in GitLab called `todolist-api` to host your clone of the project and copy it's remote address.
+2. On GitLab; create a new project (internal) called `todolist-api` to host your clone of the project and copy it's remote address as you did for the previous repositories.

 2. In your local clone of the `todolist-api`, remove the origin and add the GitLab origin by replacing `<YOUR_GIT_LAB_PROJECT>`.
 Push your app to GitLab
 ```bash